Share:

 | Hot Reload Speed | Fast Refresh (1–3 seconds) | Sub-second | Flutter |

-II.
 Developer Experience: Productivity, Tooling, and Team Velocity

 Learning Curve and Time-to-Productivity

-React Native: The JavaScript Advantage
+React Native: JavaScript Advantage

 For teams with JavaScript or React experience, React Native offers the shortest path to productivity:

-- Web Developer Transition: React developers move to mobile with minimal friction, sharing mental models around components, hooks, and state management
+- Web Developer Transition: React web developers move to mobile with minimal friction, sharing mental models around components, hooks, and state management

 Flutter: Dart Learning Investment